PaoloGiordani/HybridTreeBoosting.jl/README.md

 ## Recommended workflow

-Start exploratory analysis with modality = :fast (or even :fastest unless the sample is very small), then switch to modality = :compromise (default) or :accurate for best accuracy.
+Start exploratory analysis with modality = :fast (or even :fastest unless the sample is small), then switch to modality = :compromise (default) or :accurate for best accuracy.
+See the tutorials for more tips.

 ```
 param  = HTBparam(modality=:fastest)